chaosparrot/marithime_talon/README.md

 #### Dictation

 [~] - Terminator words
-Right now the word `quill` is used, instead of the word `over`, to terminate a command.
+Right now the word `quill` is used, instead onf the word `over`, to terminate a command.
 We probably want to extend this a bit, though we need to take into account that they need to not only be used in commands, but filtered out in other ways.

 [] - Making automatic fixing work
 This feature has been implemented but it hasn't been tested very well.
 There's probably a lot of research left to be done.